Kay-10/Symbiosis-Hackathon/README.md

   - `LOCAL_DIRECTORY` searches a curated PIN-code directory (`sakhi_chatbot/data/local_health_directory.json`).
   - `HEALTH_KNOWLEDGE` references vetted summaries (`sakhi_chatbot/data/health_knowledge_base.json`).
 - Voice pipeline reusing the existing `SpeechRecognition` flow and optional text-to-speech playback via `pyttsx3`.
-- Encourages medical escalation when severe symptoms are detected and always relays a safety note.
+- Encourages medical escalation when severe symptoms are detected and, when possible, shares nearby doctor options.
+- When a situation is critical and the PIN code is known, Sakhi automatically pulls nearby clinics from the local directory so the user instantly gets actionable help.

 ## Setup
 1. Ensure Python 3.9+ is available.